-3 | 2 | 3 Flight crew exposure to cosmic radiation
+3 2 3 Flight crew exposure to cosmic radiation

 Airline flight crews and certain frequent travellers are exposed to significant doses owing to the altitude and the intensity of cosmic radiation at high altitude.
 These doses can exceed 1 mSv/year.
-We therefore estimate that the mean annual dose for "short-haul" crews would be from 1 to 2 mSv, from 3 to 5 mSv for "long-haul" crews and up to 10 mSv for certain air mail flight crews.
+The mean annual dose for "short-haul" crews was therefore estimated to be from 1 to 2 mSv, from 3 to 5 mSv for "long-haul" crews and up to 10 mSv for certain air mail flight crews.